hanewman/hanewman.github.io/_pages/about.md

 I am currently doing research in theoretical computer science, with specific interests in approximation algorithms, online algorithms, randomized algorithms, and combinatorial optimization.

-Before coming to CMU, I obtained an A.B. in Math cum laude from Princeton in 2019, followed by an M.Sc. in Mathematical Sciences with distinction from Oxford in 2020.
+Before coming to CMU, I obtained an A.B. in Math _cum laude_, with a minor in Computer Science, from Princeton in 2019, followed by an M.Sc. in Mathematical Sciences with Distinction from Oxford in 2020.

 In my free time, I enjoy board games, musicals, reading, nuanced conversations, and learning arcane words.